park-m/open-source-developer-portal/app/resources/dwolla-js/on-demand-bank-transfers.md

 type: article
 title:  "On-demand bank transfers"
 weight: 2
-description: "Quickly integrate instant bank verification for developers using the Dwolla ACH API."
+description: "Quickly integrate instant bank verification for developers using the Dwolla ACH API, allowing for easy use of on-demand bank transfers."
 ---

 # Dwolla.js